 - Fix any leaks.
 If you have known leaks, now is the time to get them repaired so they do not freeze and cause bigger problems.

 Tackling these tips should not be a cause for concern.
 Call Bieg Plumbing and let us winterize your home’s plumbing system.
-We’ve been serving the greater St. Louis area for nearly 60 years, so we know a thing or two about cold weather.
+We’ve been serving the greater St. Louis area for over 60 years, so we know a thing or two about cold weather.
 Our skilled and professional plumbers will quickly get your home or business ready for anything Old Man Winter can throw at it so you can enjoy the changing seasons without worry.